Anja Trenkle, BA(Hons), PgDip, MSc, MBACP Accredited

 Living with terminal illness

-Fees for appointments are based on a sliding scale between 45 and 80 pounds dependent on your income.
+Fees for ongoing sessions are based on a sliding scale between 60 and 80 pounds dependent on your income and personal circumstances.

 I operate a 48 hour cancellation policy.
 For appointments cancelled within less than 48 hours, the fee is still payable.